 No, certainly not.
 But it is greatly appreciated.
 A vendor meal is fine, I don't need filet & lobster.
 Regardless, I do require a brief break during the time you sit down to eat to recharge batteries (and humans), switch memory cards, back up files, chug about a gallon of water, and power eat something at least vaguely resembling food.
 That way, I'm clear-headed and ready to go again by the time you're finished eating, fresh lipstick and all.
 If you will not be able to provide a vendor meal, please let me know in advance so I can be prepared & have the hubs make me a PB&J in the morning!

 Listen, don't panic.
 You're here because wedding photography is important to you.
 It's something you want to make a priority and I love and respect that about you.
 Reach out and I will email you a booklet explaining The Rachel Abell Photography Wedding Experience.
 Read through that, and then let's talk.
 I think it's worth taking the time make sure we're on the same page when it comes to how you want your Wedding Story told.
 After all, it's your beautiful, unique, magical story and it deserves to be told with reverence and deep devotion.
 That matters to me.

-My wedding coverage includes 7 hours of coverage, two photographers, and a complimentary engagement session.
-Most couples working with Rachel invest between $4500-$6000 on their wedding photography and album.
+My wedding coverage includes 6-hours of coverage, two photographers, and a complimentary 7x7 leather album.
+Most couples working with Rachel invest between $3500-$5000 on their complete wedding photography package.
 I am always happy to sit down with you and come up with a payment plan that works for everyone!!